Tools4everBV/HelloID-Conn-Prov-Target-Esis_Employee/readme.md

 - The properties `SsoIdentifier` and `PreferredClaimType` are used for SSO.

 ### Web service limitations

+#### Taakstellingen vs Rollen
+> [!WARNING]
+> The API can only manage **taakstellingen** (assignments of function to location). **Rollen** (roles) in Esis cannot be assigned via the API and must be managed manually by administrative staff.

+- The connector activates users on locations (vestigingen) with a function through taakstellingen
+- These taakstellingen do NOT automatically translate to roles in Esis

 #### SSO identifier
 The webservice does not support verifying if the SSO identifier is linked or not therefore it is not updated in the update script.